EscoinToken (ELG) Price Reaches $0.67 on Exchanges

-EscoinToken (ELG) traded 1.5% higher against the US dollar during the 24-hour period ending at 10:00 AM Eastern on September 23rd.
-One EscoinToken token can now be purchased for approximately $0.67 or 0.00001056 BTC on exchanges.
-EscoinToken has a market cap of $20.56 million and approximately $1.09 million worth of EscoinToken was traded on exchanges in the last 24 hours.
-During the last week, EscoinToken has traded down 0.9% against the US dollar.
+EscoinToken (ELG) traded down 0.8% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on September 30th.
+Over the last week, EscoinToken has traded 0.2% lower against the U.S. dollar.
+One EscoinToken token can currently be bought for $0.67 or 0.00001050 BTC on popular cryptocurrency exchanges.
+EscoinToken has a market capitalization of $20.61 million and approximately $1.01 million worth of EscoinToken was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.